gp-micro/glori/README.md

     snakemake --cores 10 --software-deployment-method conda --conda-prefix $CACHE --conda-frontend conda pileups

 You may not need `--conda-frontend conda` if you have a relatively recent version of `conda`.

+## Current status of development

+At the moment, this Snakemake workflow assumes you have generated the necessary HISAT2 indexes.
+It then handles the steps that process FASTQ files in order to generated formatted pileups, which will be generated in a subdirectory `pileups_txt` of the `results_dir` directory specified in `config.yaml`.